 Nicotine is a highly addictive substance found in tobacco products.
 There are approximately 50 million people in America who are addicted to some type of tobacco product, including cigarettes, cigars, chewing tobacco, and snuff.

 Nicotine addiction is the most common addiction in America.
-Conservative estimates put societal costs (healthcare expenses and lost productivity) of nicotine addiction in the U.S. at approximately $193 billion a year.
+Conservative estimates put societal costs (including healthcare expenses and lost productivity) of Nicotine addiction in the US at approximately $193 billion a year.

-Most people pick up nicotine products based on a cultural perception that it is cool.
+Most people pick up Nicotine products based on a cultural perception that use of the drug is cool.
 Studies have shown that teens who see actors smoking in movies are more likely to pick up the habit.
 Most people who use tobacco started in their teens.

-Of those who smoke, 90 percent started by the age of 18.
+Of those who smoke, 90% started by the age of 18.